chanjam03/AdvKDB/README.md

             Should return an empty table with the new column included - time sym price size seqNum
                                                                         --------------------------

-        5. Finally to make sure historical queries will work and future EOD processing need to use dbmaint.q to update hdb structure something like the following:
+        9. Finally to make sure historical queries will work and future EOD processing need to use dbmaint.q to update hdb structure something like the following:

             q) \l AdvKDB/q/common/dbmaint.q
             q) addcol[`:AdvKDB/hdb;`trade;`seqNum;0i]
             q) \l `:AdvKDB/hdb - (to check)

-        6. Lastly, can use .Q.chk to ensure data integrity
+        10. Lastly, can use .Q.chk to ensure data integrity

+Debugging:

+    All complete solutions for the debugging problems located in sub directory: AdvKDB/debugging

+API:

+    As mentioned previously the load functions implementing differnt APIs can be called with the same one that calls the q version

+    The web interface is a process that is automatically started up as part of the general tick structure.
+Can also be started interactivley to see queries form the kdb side:

+        sh bin/start.sh -i WEB

+    To access the client side should open a websocket enable browser and direct to ~/AdvKDB/scripts/websocket.html.
+Replace the root path if project folder is not in home directory.

+    For API packages:

+        Python: requries pandas - pip install pandas requires qpython - pip install qpython (https://pypi.org/project/qPython/)

-Java package for kx connection can be found here - https://github.com/KxSystems/javakdb/releases
+        Java: requires kx connection - https://github.com/KxSystems/javakdb/releases

-qpython package required